 The building is designed in Italian Gothic with a curious french chateau-like roof line and corner tower.
-The interior banking hall with its vaulted ceiling is magnificent and the Bank leaves it up-lit at night so it can be observed from the street.
+The interior banking hall with its vaulted ceiling is magnificent and the bank traditionally left it up-lit at night so it could be observed from the street.
+Now a clothing store.

 “This building is in the style known as Italian- Gothic.
 It consists of four storeys — the ground “floor, in which is the cash office, is nearly 30 ft., and the first about 20 ft., in height.
 Towards College-green the main building is four bays in width, and towards Church-lane two bays, while the angle is splayed and finished in a square projection which terminates as a kind of turret at the roof, and is corbelled out at the level of first floor over principal entrance.
 The ground storey is simple and massive in character, deeply molded and splayed arches springing from octagon piers.
 The first floor arrangement consists of an arcade of semicircular arches, with deeply splayed jambs, divided by three-quarter columns of polished red granite, with boldly-sculptured capitals, from which spring molded arches, embracing tympana, sculptured with monograms and conventional foliage, the windows beneath being square-headed.
 The sculpture of the capitals is carried continuously round the building.

 The second-floor stage consists of semicircular- headed openings springing from a sculptured impost, above which is a deep frieze, enriched at intervals with sparkling bosses of polished red granite.
 Over the main cornice a lofty roof rises on the main building to a height of 81 ft., and over the angle to a height of 90 ft. above the street level, both surmounted with a lofty iron cresting and finial.
 The roof of main building is finished flat on the top, and commands a bird’s-eye-view of the city and environs.
 The roof is broken up by a range of dormer windows, and higher up by roof ventilators of a French character.